 SMART Boards are great for group work, presentation practice, working math or chemistry problems, etc. SMART Boards are available for student, faculty, and staff use at all library locations.

 Q: What are SMART Boards?

-A: We use the term "SMART Boards" to describe a small group (2 - ~6 people) workspace that has, at its center, an 87-inch touch-interactive display.
+A: We use the term "SMART Boards" to describe a small group (2 - ~6 people) workspace that has, at its center, a large touch-interactive display.

 Q: Touch-interactive display?

 A: Yup!
 Specifically, in the Pace Library, we're using SMART Technologies 7086 86" interactive displays.
 The wall-mounted display is connected to a Dell desktop PC housed in a secure enclosure (along with a battery backup system).

 Q: How do I turn this equipment on/off?